lebsral/strawberry-r-via-spelling/docs/analysis.md

 - See `docs/token_extraction.md` for token extraction methodology.
 - See `docs/data_format.md` for data format specifications.
 - See Taskmaster tasks #14 and #15 for migration and compatibility conversion.

+## Evaluation Metrics

+- Only position and character count metrics are used for evaluation.
+- Spelling is never used as an evaluation metric.
+- **Qwen3-4B is always used in non-thinking mode.**